fabio-looker/fabio-looker.github.io/_drafts/bigquery-machine-learning-for-renewal-prediction.md

 ### Inspect & Iterate

-### Spread Your Wings, Little Predictive Model

 ### It was foretold...

-Finally, you probably want to, you know, _keep_ your predictions so that you can look at them after the fact.
+Now we have a list of predictions.
+Hoorah!
+You probably want to, you know, _save_ them so that you can look at them after the fact.
 (At least that's what my predictive model told me about you)

 Persisting data with Looker sometimes requires a bit of creativity, but for this case, it's pretty simple in the end.
 I've asked our DBA to create another schema that our PDT connection is allowed to write to, and then I use the following PDT definition to maintain a log table whenever a new version of the predictive model is in production: